pimcore/data-hub/doc/graphl/FieldcollectionMutations.md

 A [Field Collection](https://pimcore.com/docs/6.x/Development_Documentation/Objects/Object_Classes/Data_Types/Fieldcollections.html)
 is a list of items which can have different types.

-Since there is no there is no `Union` input type in GraphQL the approach for mutations is different.
+Since there is no `Union` input type in GraphQL, the approach for Fieldcollection mutations is different.

 The mutation processor expects a list of items for a specific type.
 Within the list, all items are listed with their indices and data.